• Templates

 Anxiety

 Anxiety comes in two primary forms: a response to something that is happening, such as financial worries, or a loved one being ill.
 The other type, pathological anxiety, is a persistent fear of what might happen.
+For many reasons, particularly a continuous stream of negative and threatening information, a variety of anxiety disorders has become a quite common condition faced by people today.

 A Lack of Job Security and Stagnation

 If your job is on the line, you may initially work harder to try to keep it.
 However, if the situation looks hopeless, you eventually give up.
-This thought of losing your job can also lead to the anxiety of its own.
+This thought of losing your job can also lead to anxiety of its own.

 Distractions

-Either through boredom or our intrinsic motivators—interest, curiosity, and self-fulfillment—we may become distracted by chores and activities such as planting seeds, DIY, doing puzzles, and cooking.
+Either through boredom or our intrinsic motivators—interest, curiosity, and self-fulfillment—we may become distracted by chores and activities such as planting seeds, DIY, doing puzzles, cleaning, and cooking.

 How-to-stay-focused-image-2